 EUE/Screen Gems Studios

-EUE/Screen Gems Studios is the studio and home-base for the show.
-The studio is located at 1223 North 23rd Street.
-They re-named a short street that runs beside the studio “One Tree Hill Way” and is a great photo opp for fans.
+EUE/Screen Gems Studios is the studio and was the home-base for the show.
+The studio (exterior view only) is located at 1223 North 23rd Street.
+They re-named a short street that runs beside the studio “One Tree Hill Way” and the street sign is a great photo opp for fans.

 A dream sequence from One Tree Hill was shot at Airlie Gardens.
 In this dream, Karen envisions a fantasy scenario with her lost love Keith, along with their young daughter Lily, who is frolicking amongst the azaleas.